 Except for normalizing patterns involving an embedded conjunction, we extracted dependency paths from dependency trees without applying any rules that might be useful for the IE process.
-In our QA system for Dutch, the set of dependency triples (i.e. dependency paths of length 1) for a given sentence is automatically expanded with additional triples that deal with appositions, coordination, relative clauses, passives (Bouma, Mur & van Noord 2005), adjectival forms of geographical names, and compounds such as Fiat-topman (Fiat director) (i.e., where the first element is a name) are decomposed.
-Xu, Uszkoreit & Li (2007) observe that many IE methods tend to ignore the information in non-verbal patterns, such as the 2005 Nobel Peace Prize.
-The example above illustrates that for compounding languages such as Dutch and German, one also needs to take into account patterns that arise from decompounding to learn, for instance, the director - company relation.
+In our QA system for Dutch, the set of dependency triples (i.e. dependency paths of length 1) for a given sentence is automatically expanded with additional triples that deal with appositions, coordination, relative clauses, passives (Bouma, Mur, and van Noord, 2005), adjectival forms of geographical names, and compounds such as Fiat-topman (Fiat director) (i.e. where the first element is a name) are decomposed.
+For compounding languages such as Dutch and German, the latter type of rule seems to be very effective for improving performance on relations involving named entities.

 While filtering on the basis of distributional similarity worked well for the soccer player - club relation, it turned out to be too restrictive for the other relations between named entities.
-This suggests that other methods for combining distributional similarity and the scores assigned by Espresso should be explored.
-Another option would be to cluster similar names and to filter on the basis of (reasonably large) clusters of names.
+This suggest other methods for combining distributional similarity and the scores assigned by Espresso should be explored.
+Another option is to cluster similar names and to filter on the basis of (reasonably large) clusters of names.